kennethrrosen/qubes-for-journalists/salt/proton-mail/README.md

 ### proton-mail

 Installs a Proton Mail qube (accounts are free), for exchanging end-to-end encrypted email that not even the provider has access to.

+This application is served over the Tor network.

 ```
-sudo qubesctl --show-output state.apply qujourno.proton-mail.create
+sudo qubesctl --targets=proton-mail state.apply qujourno.proton-mail.create
 ```